Skip navigation

 Beth Surmont of 360 Live Media moderated the session at ASAE with strong command, maintaining the time limits and guiding audience interaction within each topic segment, which made the session as productive as possible.

-At the recent ASAE show, a quick-hitting format called “IdeaXchange” helped association-event planners walk away with ample knowledge to help them plan their meetings and satisfy their attendees.
+At the 2022 ASAE annual conference, a quick-hitting format called “IdeaXchange” helped association-event planners walk away with ample knowledge to help them plan their meetings and satisfy their attendees.

-When attendees walked into the breakout room hosting the “Event Professionals IdeaXchange” session during the annual meeting of the American Society of Association Executives in late August, many didn’t know exactly what they were in for and might not have had enough coffee for the task.
+When attendees walked into the breakout room hosting the “Event Professionals IdeaXchange” session during the 2022 annual meeting of the American Society of Association Executives, many didn’t know exactly what they were in for and might not have had enough coffee for the task.
 As it turned out, the highly interactive format was worth the effort attendees had to put into it.

 To start, moderator Beth Surmont, CMP, CAE, vice president of strategy and design for 360 Live Media, introduced a three-person panel of planning veterans.
 She then engaged each expert on a topic related to association events for exactly two minutes.
 After those six minutes were up, Surmont asked attendees, who were seated at eight-person rounds, to find a partner to discuss their biggest pain points on that topic and to brainstorm possible solutions.
 After five minutes, attendees found another partner and did it again.